Provable Meta-Learning with Low-Rank Adaptations: Abstract

 \section{Abstract}

 The power of \textit{foundation models} (FMs) lies in their capacity to learn highly expressive representations that can be adapted to a broad spectrum of tasks.
-However, these pretrained models require multiple stages of fine-tuning to become effective for downstream applications.
-Conventionally, the model is first retrained on the aggregate of a diverse set of tasks of interest and then adapted to specific low-resource downstream tasks by utilizing a parameter-efficient fine-tuning (PEFT) scheme.
-While this two-phase procedure seems reasonable, the independence of the retraining and fine-tuning phases causes a major issue, as there is no guarantee the retrained model will achieve good performance post-fine-tuning.
-To explicitly address this issue, we introduce a meta-learning framework infused with PEFT in this intermediate retraining stage to learn a model that can be easily adapted to unseen tasks.
-For our theoretical results, we focus on linear models using low-rank adaptations.
-In this setting, we demonstrate the suboptimality of standard retraining for finding an adaptable set of parameters.
-Further, we prove that our method recovers the optimally adaptable parameters.
-We then apply these theoretical insights to retraining the RoBERTa model to predict the continuation of conversations between different personas within the ConvAI2 dataset.
-Empirically, we observe significant performance benefits using our proposed meta-learning scheme during retraining relative to the conventional approach.
+However, these pretrained models require additional training stages to become effective for downstream applications.
+In the multi-task setting, prior works have shown empirically that specific meta-learning approaches for preparing a model for future adaptation through parameter-efficient fine-tuning (PEFT) can outperform standard retraining methods, but the mechanism of the benefits of meta-learning has been largely unexplored.
+We introduce a framework for generic PEFT-based meta-learning to learn a model that can easily adapt to unseen tasks.
+For linear models using LoRA, we show that standard retraining is provably suboptimal for finding an adaptable set of parameters and provide strict performance guarantees for our proposed method.
+We verify these theoretical insights through experiments on synthetic data as well as real-data vision and language tasks.
+We observe significant performance benefits using a simple implementation of our proposed meta-learning scheme during retraining relative to the conventional approach.